Bike Tracker (GPS or Bluetooth): will it get your stolen bike back?

 Technology wise, bike trackers are complicated bits of kit.
 But however complex they are under the hood, they should be simple for us to set up.

-That means, it should be easy to connect the tracker to the smart phone app (which should also be intuitive to use), and easy to attach the device to the bike.
+That means, it should be easy to connect the bike tracker to the smart phone app (which should also be intuitive to use), and easy to attach the device to the bicycle.

 Long battery life

-Ideally, no-one wants to be charging the battery very often.
+Ideally, no-one wants to be charging the battery of their bike tracker very often.
 But this will be more important for some people than others.

 For people that store their bikes inside, near a power outlet, it will be less of a big deal than for someone like me, whose bike is always outside.